How to make Bengali sandesh recipe

 Try my step-by-step method, no matter if you are a beginner, you can easily make this Bengali sweet at home to celebrate any Bengali festival or to welcome your friends to guests.
 Let me know how this paneer sweet worked, did you really enjoyed it or not, by leaving a comment in the comment section below.

-How to make bengali sweet chhanar misti sandesh recipe
+How to make Bengali sandesh recipe

 Ingredients